 In February 2019, the eGovernment Board made a new decision regarding the adoption of eIdentification: the government will prepare a national scheme on eIdentification and eSignature by changing relevant legislations.
 The eIdentification providers will be authorised according to the national scheme and able to provide eID to the Cypriot citizens.
 A national scheme on eIdentification and eSignature is under preparation and amendments to the relevant legislations will be introduced.
-The national scheme is expected to be completed in 2020.
+The national scheme is expected to be completed in 2021.
+Currently, the government systems and the eID provider systems are being integrated.